 ”I was amazed.
 In my whole life I’ve never been kicked in a hockey game, until now.
 I looked down and there he is kicking at me.
 He got me one good one, good enough that it left a welt on my shin, right through my shin pad.” - Gary Bergman on his in-game spat with the Soviet’ Boris Mikhailov

 15 years later in 1987, the emotional echo catalyzed another legendary bout between Canada and the still Soviet Union.
-Later dubbed The Punch-up in Piestany, Canada’s best juniors played the best Soviet youngsters in what many recall as the most violent game of hockey ever played.
+Later dubbed The Punch-up in Piestany, Canada’s best juniors played the best Soviet youngsters in what many consider to be the most violent game of hockey ever played.
 It took place in the region of Piestany, Czechoslovakia during the 1987 World Junior Hockey Championships.

-The on-ice behaviour escalated far beyond reasonable.
+The on-ice behaviour escalated beyond reason.
 It featured a Canadian scoring forward streaking across the ice on his knees making machine gun motions at the Soviet bench, curses, slashes, whacks, elbows, punches, hits, kicks, and much, much more.
-In the second period, the game reached a fever-pitch and a full on brawl erupted.
+In the heart of it it all, deep in a brutal second period, the game reached a fever-pitch and a full on brawl erupted.

-The Code says: If you hit a star player, you will have to fight.
+The Code says: If you hit one of our good players, then you will have to fight.
 If you play outside of the rules, do violent things with your stick, hit unsuspecting players, hit too far outside your weight class, then you will have to fight.
 If a fight breaks out and you’re on the ice but not part of it, grab a guy on the other team, tussle with him a bit, but keep it easy.
 If you are the one fighting and your opponent falls into a vulnerable position, ease up.
 If you know they have an injury, let up a little.
 Look tough, send a message, have fun, do your best, but don’t actually try to hurt a guy.
+Just beat him up a little.
+Hurt the man’s pride.
 That’s The Code.

-For the Canadian team, a raucous bout on the ice could end in glory, or emotional letdown.
-Even with a dire loss, most returned back to a strong life.
-Food to eat, secure communities, jobs, even fame and riches in some cases.
+Back at home, for the Canadian boys, a raucous bout on the ice could end in either glory or emotional letdown.
+Even with a dire loss, most would retur back to a strong life.
+Food to eat, secure communities, jobs, even fame and riches.

-For the Soviets, hockey was their role.
-To win was their born contribution to the Union, and failure meant more than the loss of a game.
-The consequences were more real, more far reaching, and carried risk.
+For the Soviets, home was different.
+Hockey was their role.
+To win was their contribution, and failure meant more than the loss of a game.
+The consequences were more real, more far reaching, and carried real risk.
 The circumstances to which many would return were far less glamorous than their Canadian counter-parts.
-And so who can blame them, not only for standing up for themselves, but for doing so with the urgent zeal of deep national pride?
+And so who can blame them, then, not only for standing up for themselves, but for doing so with the urgent zeal of deep national pride?

 Thus Russian player Vladimir Konstantinov head butted Canadian defensemen Greg Hawgood right in the nose, breaking it, in an outburst of emotion.
 Canadian hockey legend Brenden Shanahan described it as: “The greatest head-butt I’ve ever seen”, and a thing of beauty it was.

 After that, it happened.
 The Canadian goalie tried to intervene and then took a fierce Soviet right-hook, and 18 Canadians flew over the bench in support.
-18 Soviets followed, and then the brawl.
+From the other bench 18 Soviets followed.
+And then brawl.

 Players from both benches spilled onto the ice, each finding a dance partner to engage in genuine, uninhibited fisticuffs.
-The Code went out the window, lost in misunderstanding.
-As the fights reached a passioned peak and serious injury seemed all but guaranteed, the facility operators turned off the lights to try to quell the unwieldy violence.
+The Code went out the window, lost somewhere in translation.
+As the fights reached a passionate peak, and serious injury seemed all but guaranteed, the overwhelmed facility operators turned off the lights to try to quell the unwieldy violence.

-As most would expect, putting 40 under-20 year old kids embroiled in violence in the dark does not, in fact, cause them to stop fighting.
-Sinister acts were performed under the cloak of darkness, but after a time the battle wound down.
+It turns out, a fact which any mother could tell you, that putting 40 under-20 year old kids embroiled in violence in the dark does not, in fact, cause them to stop fighting.
+They become their shadows.
+Sinister acts were performed under this cloak of darkness, but yet, after a time the battle wound down.
+Adrenaline expunged.

 As the light returned and the combatants slowly separated, disappointed fans shouted: “My chceme hokej, my chceme hokej (We want hockey, we want hockey)”.
 Yet there would be no more hockey, as both teams would forfeit.
 They were each disqualified from the tournament.

 As time moved onwards, the world changed.
 Hockey changed.
 The Soviet Union faded into history.
-Russia re-emerged as a hockey power, and a new generation of Russian players emerged.
+Russia re-emerged as a hockey power, and a new generation of Russian-born players emerged.
 Led by the likes of Alexander Ovechkin, a worthy rival to Canada’s Golden Boy, Sidney Crosby, they showcased their skills and character on the national stage.
-They now live as charismatic and heroic figures of sport.

 Black Square by Kazimir Malevich